Environments (AWS accounts)

 Whilst this works for business units working on their own applications with a finite number of cloud resources, scaling it into a platform for anyone within the Ministry of Justice to use raises some issues.

-One of the risks of splitting AWS accounts at the granularity of business unit and their SDLC is the blast radius.
-By doing this, the blast radius has a much wider impact on the business and has a high probability of affecting other resources and applications that sit within an AWS account.
+One of the risks of splitting AWS accounts at the granularity of business unit and their SDLC is the potential size of the blast radius - the radius in which damage could occur should something go wrong.
+At this level of granularity, the blast radius has a much wider impact on the business and has a high probability of affecting other resources and applications that sit within an AWS account.

 The blast radius can be affected by anything, such as security, or an Availability Zone going offline.